nomic-ai/gpt4all/README.md

 We are not distributing LLaMa 7B checkpoint.

-To reproduce our LoRA training run, do the following:
+You can reproduce our trained model by doing the following:

 ## Setup